- Many countries spend 5 percent of income on oil imports

 Eastern Caribbean countries are breaking down barriers to all renewables and are exploring geothermal energy as a way to power their nations in a reliable, clean and cost-effective manner.
 Exploratory drilling and preparatory work is happening in Dominica, Grenada, Monserrat, St. Lucia, St. Kitts and Nevis, and St. Vincent and the Grenadines.

 It is important that these transitions to renewable energy go hand in hand with efforts to improve efficiency and reduce cost.
-Caribbean governments know the importance of reducing inefficiencies by modernizing electricity distribution companies and grid systems, and through simple measures such as making buildings more energy efficient and using high-efficiency air conditioners are effective in cutting energy waste.
+Caribbean governments know the importance of reducing inefficiencies by modernizing electricity distribution companies and grid systems.
+Governments and businesses know simple measures such as making buildings more energy efficient and using high-efficiency air conditioners are effective in cutting energy waste.
 So too is the implementation of LED light bulbs, even Custom Neon lights for signs and shopfronts can use this new lighting technology to reduce energy consumption.

 Gains in energy efficiency help the private sector develop and become more competitive.
 Even with current low oil prices, electricity prices around the region average more than 25 cents per kilowatt hour, about three to four times more than what is paid in the United States and other developed countries.